College Dems and Republicans debate Ohio race for governor, tax bill

 “We’re really trying to make an economy that works for everybody as well as promoting social mobility for the people on the bottom,” Porcarelli said.
 “I see a big future as we come together more and agree on more socially progressive issues and economically progressive issues.”

-Thursday’s debate was the third held by the two groups this year.
-There will be additional debates between the groups next semester, as well as other events such as charity dodgeball games.
+Thursday’s debate was the first held by the two groups this semester.
+There has been one debate every semester between the two groups every semester for the past three years.

 tilbear@miamioh.edu